Khori Dastoor: Opera San José

 In the spring of 2019, the Opera San José's (OSJ) board of directors announced the appointment of Dastoor as the company's third general director.
 She assumed the position in the fall of 2019, overseeing all aspects of artistic planning and business operations.

-At OSJ Dastoor's renewed the company's commitment to developing and curating emerging talent and elevated the company as a vibrant artistic incubator in the heart of Silicon Valley.

 The COVID-19 pandemic hit soon after Dastoor took over leadership at OSJ, forcing the cancelation of the final production of the 2019/20 season.
 In response to the pandemic, Dastoor quickly launched the Opera San José Artist and Musicians Relief Fund, one of the nation's first initiatives of its kind.

 In June 2020, Dastoor founded the company's Heiman Digital Media Studio, a state-of-the-art performance/film space that enables the company to capture and stream high-quality, fully produced operatic performances.
 Its first offering was Robert Schumann's Dichterliebe (A Poet's Love) song cycle, which was offered with Spanish and Vietnamese translations, in addition to English, welcoming two of San Jose's largest communities to experience its local art.

 In August 2020, Opera San José announced that its 2020/21 resident artists would quarantine together, allowing them to continue creating work to be shared virtually, performing in concerts, recitals, conversations, and fully produced operas created specifically for digital broadcast, as well as educational programming for youths and adults.
 On December 3, 2020, OSJ released for on-demand-streaming, a new digital production of Jake Heggie's chamber opera Three Decembers featuring renowned mezzo-soprano Susan Graham and OSJ resident artists.

 During the fall of 2021, after the announcement of her new position at Houston Grand Opera, Dastoor split her time between OSJ and HGO.
 In November 2021, OSJ made a return to live performance with a critically acclaimed new production of Purcell's Dido and Aeneas.